samarth-na/assistant/README.md

 - [x] add chat history
 - [x] add options to switch chat models
 - [x] create chat interface
+- [x] migrated to ollama npm package

 ---

 > these are the tasks for initial design my actual aim is for it be an
-> assistant such as google's ,siri and such but an acutual useable like setting
+> assistant such as google's ,siri and such but an actual usable like setting
-> up timers event on calendar reading the messages and such it needs alot more
+> up timers event on calendar reading the messages and such it needs a lot more
-> capabilites for that to which i hope i can accomplish im making this for
+> capabilities for that to which I hope I can accomplish I'm making this for
 > myself first and foremost not to turn this into an start-up